Flora of India

 The flora of India is one of the richest in the world due to the wide range of climate, topology and habitat in the country.

+Floral diversity and medicinal plant wealth

 There are estimated to be over 18,000 species of flowering plants in India, which constitute some 6-7 percent of the total plant species in the world.
 India is home to more than 50,000 species of plants, including a variety of endemics.
 The use of plants as a source of medicines has been an integral part of life in India from the earliest times.
 There are more than 3000 Indian plant species officially documented as possessing into eight main floristic regions : Western Himalayas, Eastern Himalayas, Assam, Indus plain, Ganges plain, the Deccan, Malabar and the Andaman Islands.